mailchain/community/contributions/expectations.md

-# Expectations
+# Community Expectations

 The foremost goal of the Mailchain community is to develop blockchain-based, simple, secure, decentralized messaging technology.

 We also have an equally important goal: to create a community that fosters easy, agile development of such systems.

-We therefore describe the expectations for members of the Mailchain community and encourage everyone to read the [code of conduct](/code-of-conduct).
+We therefore describe the expectations for members of the Mailchain community and encourage everyone to read the [code of conduct][code_of_conduct].
 All particiants in the community should go above and beyond the code of conduct to promote a collaborative, respectful Mailchain community.

 ## Code Review